anyaevostinar/SymbulationEmp/docs/QuickStartGuides/2-CollectingData.md

 - Your executable file
 - A `README.md` containing the date and the purpose of the experiment

-Assuming that you are in the `SymbulationEmp` directory and have already compiled your `symbulation` or `symbulation_default` executable, copy your executable to your `Data` folder and change to that directory:
+Assuming that you are in the `SymbulationEmp` directory and have already compiled your `symbulation_default` (or alternative mode) executable, copy your executable to your `Data` folder and change to that directory:

 ```
-cp symbulation ../Data/sample_treatment
+cp symbulation_default ../Data/sample_treatment
 cd ../Data/sample_treatment
 ```